crlucero/WordCounter-Testing-project/README.md

 ## Setup/Installation Requirements
-* Clone repository from Github
+* Clone repository $ git clone repo name
-* Open in text editor
+* Switch into the solution directory: $ cd WordCounter.Solution
-* Restore testing packages
+* To edit, open in text editor
-* Compile files
+* To run program, navigate to WordCounter.cs.
+Compile and execute with $ mcs WordCounter.cs; mono WordCounter.exe;
-* Run in console
+* To run tests, navigate to WordCounter.Tests, and in command line run $ dotnet test